Amazons: Late Antiquity, Middle Ages, and Renaissance literature

-John Tzetzes lists in Posthomerica twenty Amazons, who fell at Troy.
+John Tzetzes lists in Posthomerica twenty Amazons who fell at Troy.
 This list is unique in its attestation for all the names but Antianeira, Andromache, and Hippothoe.
 Other than these three, the remaining 17 Amazons were named as Toxophone, Toxoanassa, Gortyessa, Iodoce, Pharetre, Andro, Ioxeia, Oistrophe, Androdaixa, Aspidocharme, Enchesimargos, Cnemis, Thorece, Chalcaor, Eurylophe, Hecate, and Anchimache.

 Famous medieval traveller John Mandeville mentions them in his book:

 Beside the land of Chaldea is the land of Amazonia, that is the land of Feminye.
 And in that realm is all woman and no man; not as some may say, that men may not live there, but for because that the women will not suffer no men amongst them to be their sovereigns.

 Medieval and Renaissance authors credit the Amazons with the invention of the battle-axe.
 This is probably related to the sagaris, an axe-like weapon associated with both Amazons and Scythian tribes by Greek authors (see also Thracian tomb of Aleksandrovo kurgan).
 Paulus Hector Mair expresses astonishment that such a "manly weapon" should have been invented by a "tribe of women", but he accepts the attribution out of respect for his authority, Johannes Aventinus.

 Ariosto's Orlando Furioso contains a country of warrior women, ruled by Queen Orontea; the epic describes an origin much like that in Greek myth, in that the women, abandoned by a band of warriors and unfaithful lovers, rallied together to form a nation from which men were severely reduced, to prevent them from regaining power.
 The Amazons and Queen Hippolyta are also referenced in Geoffrey Chaucer's Canterbury Tales in "The Knight's Tale".

-Francisco de Orellana; he coined the name "Amazon River".